mickaelbaron/mickaelbaron.github.io/_posts/2024-06-07-create-use-custom-xcpng-templates-ubuntu.md

 "
 ```

 Note that it is possible to use a programming language to call the JSON-RPC API over WebSocket.
-This post provides more details on how to use either Python or Java: <https://mickael-baron.fr/blog/2021/05/28/xo-server-websocket-jsonrcp>.
+This [post](https://mickael-baron.fr/blog/2021/05/28/xo-server-websocket-jsonrcp) provides more details on how to use either Python or Java.

 ## Conclusion

 This post has detailed the creation of templates based on the Ubuntu distribution.
-The steps presented can also be applied to other Linux distributions, such as Debian.
+These described steps can also be applied to other Linux distributions, such as Debian.
 Regarding the creation of Linux virtual machines from a template using [Cloud-init](https://cloud-init.io/), there are still many configurations to explore.
 The [Cloud-init](https://cloud-init.io/) documentation, despite its complexity, allows you to express all the constraints to initialize virtual machines tailored to your needs.

-Note that all actions performed with the [Xen Orchestra](https://xen-orchestra.com) UI tool can also be executed using the XO-CLI command-line tool.
+All actions performed with the [Xen Orchestra](https://xen-orchestra.com) UI tool can also be executed using the XO-CLI command-line tool.
 Thus, it is possible to automate the creation of Cloud image templates and virtual machines based on these templates within a CI/CD tool.